dennisg0505/UCLA-CS/README.md

-# UCLA Computer Science Projects - 2005
+# UCLA Computer Science - 2005

-This repository contains sample projects developed CS classes at UCLA.
-Each directory contains the source code for the projects developed in that class.
-The sample projects here are prior to 2005 and should only be used as reference for learning purposes.
-These projects were developed by students while learning key CS concepts and should not be considered production level code.
+This repository contains sample projects developed for CS classes at UCLA.
+Each directory contains source code for the projects developed in respective courses.
+The sample projects here are prior to 2005 and should only be used as references for learning purposes.
+These projects were developed by students while learning key CS concepts, therefore they should NOT be considered production environments.

-### CS111 Project - Operating System Class
+### CS111 Project - OS Class

-This repository contains projects developed for the Operating Systems Class (CS111) at UCLA 2005.
-The projects were written in C/C++.
+This repository contains projects developed for the Operating Systems Class (CS111) at UCLA 2005 (C/C++).

 * prj1: **Sample Bash-Like Shell in C**. (key conceps: string manipulation & process forking).
 * prj2: **Implement system call in Linux Kernel**. (system calls in kernel, patchs, diff).